xuanliugit/AccFG/README.md

 The result is in `./molecule_data`.
 The code to process the data is in `exam_data.py`

-All other examples in the manuscript is in `example.ipynb`.
+All other examples in the manuscript are in `example.ipynb`.

 ## Cite this work